benc-uk/aks-samples/1a-basic/readme.md

 # 1a.
-Smilr - Basics
+Microservices - Basics

 This scenario is designed to show the basics to audiences new to Kubernetes.
 It's worth stressing **this is not an optimal way to deploy such an app**, but it introduces basics to be built upon in scenarios 1b and 1c.